JJ/hoborg/text/text.md

 Buying elephants from a circus
 ----------------------------------------

 I have never been in the army.
 Did I say I was a soldier?
-No, Captain, I would have said that if I *had* been in the army, which I wasn't.
+No way, Captain, I would have said that if I *had* been in the army, which I wasn't.
 The point is, in the army the mates, or so I've heard, try to con you into cleaning their boots, out of your food sent from home,